-Results: A fun score that makes you not only want to shop, but also to tilt your head left and right as you flip houses.
-On a side note, one of the most downloaded iOS games in Australia during the soft launch.
+Results: One of the most downloaded iOS games in Australia during the soft launch.
 Now available everywhere.

 Producer, Mixing, and Mastering.
 Stream on Spotify.
 First round Grammy nomination.